okainov/munich-scripts/README.md

 ### Development

-By default bot runs as webhook configured for Heroku.
+By default bot runs as webhook configured for personal web server.
 For local development it's easier to use polling.
 In order to get it, just set `DEBUG = True` in one of first lines of the script.

 ### Bot deployment

-Bot is hosted on Heroku, running in Docker and automatic deploy from `master` branch of this repo is set, no action should be required.
+Bot is hosted on personal web server, running in Docker and automatic deploy from `master` branch of this repo is set, no action should be required.

 #### Manual deployment

 Similar to one of basic [manuals](https://medium.com/python4you/creating-telegram-bot-and-deploying-it-on-heroku-471de1d96554).

 Pre-requisites:

- - Heroku CLI installed.
- - `TG_TOKEN` environment variable is set in Heroku settings
+ - `TG_TOKEN` environment variable is set in `.env` file
- - `HEROKU_APP_NAME` environment variable is set in Heroku settings.

- If you want to enable Elastic statistics, then additionally set following variables:
+ If you want to enable Elastic statistics, then additionally set following variables to non-empty value:

  - `ELASTIC_HOST` - hostname where ELK stack is deployed
  - `ELASTIC_USER` - ElasticSearch username
  - `ELASTIC_PASS` - ElasticSearch password

- Alternatively, you can disable metrics collection by setting `COLLECT_METRICS` to `False`

 Commands for manual deploy

-    heroku login
-    heroku container:login
-    heroku container:push --app munich-termin-bot web
-    heroku container:release --app munich-termin-bot web
+    git pull
+    docker-compose build
+    docker-compose up -d

 Shortly after deploy make sure everything is running

-    heroku logs --tail --app munich-termin-bot
+    docker-compose logs -f

 ## Script usage